sp-amm/weatherdashboard/README.md

+Weather Dashboard

+This weather dashboard utilises the openweathermap api (https://openweathermap.org/api).
+It makes two seperate calls to the API for current data and for the seven day forecast.
+The seven day forecast call uses longitude and latitude data from the current forecast call.
+The Dashboard allows the user to search for the weather for a particular city.
+City input is incorporated into the query url for the api.
+Search history is displayed in buttons that can be pressed to search again.
+The Dashboard shows today's weather and provides a 5-day forecast.

 # 06 Server-Side APIs: Weather Dashboard

 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.